-5. If the Oral Appliance Therapy option is chosen, Dr. Cuartas includes a follow up, 2 night at-home sleep study to be sure the treatment is working effectively.
+5. If the Oral Appliance Therapy option is chosen, Dr. Cuartas includes a follow up, one night at-home sleep study to be sure the treatment is working effectively.

 If PAP therapy is the best treatment, we can also provide that for you with your doctors prescription.

-We bill to your medical insurance for reimbursement, however, the maximum out of pocket expense for the two night sleep study is only $350.
-This fee includes the two night study, analysis and diagnosis by the board certified sleep physician, and the follow up consultation with Dr. Cuartas.
+We bill to your medical insurance for reimbursement, however, the maximum out of pocket expense for the sleep study is only $350.
+This fee includes the at home sleep study, analysis and diagnosis by the board certified sleep physician, and the follow up consultation with Dr. Cuartas.

 The Eccovision Acoustic Diagnostic Imaging System

 The Eccovision device uses acoustic reflection technology to accurately map out the size, structure and collapsibility of the oral and nasal airway.
 The Eccovision is widely used in ENT, Orthodontic and Sleep Disorders Dentistry practices.

 Orthodontists can use the device to examine the health of the airway before, during and after treatment.
 It is well documented that a compromised nasal airway is a cause of mouth breathing which is a primary cause behind facial growth and orthodontic problems.
 It is critical to have accurate airway records and ability to recognize these obstructions.